-Let’s immerse into the future, in a world where paper sheet music does not exist anymore…
+Let’s immerse ourselves into the future, in a world where paper sheet music does not exist anymore…

-We must take a closer look at the impacts of digitalized sheet music on musicians and music publishers.
+We must take a closer look at the impact of digitized sheet music on both the musicians and music publishers alike.

 I. The Musician & Co.

-All of them, the librarian, the musician, and the concertmaster, save time, money, and the last two avoid losing concentration.
+All of them; the librarian, the musician, and the concertmaster save time, money, and the lattertwo avoid losing concentration.

 Oh…and also no more page turn issues in the future.
 Either the maestro turns pages for everyone at the exact measure, or every musician has their own page turning Bluetooth pedal for more comfort.
 It is quicker, more precise and a noise free movement within the silent concert hall.
-The digital reader can also recognize the music starting and launch itself, which enables an automatic page turn.
+The digital reader can also recognize the music starting and launch itself,enabling an automatic page turn.